eclipse-tractusx/eclipse-tractusx.github.io/docs/kits/Traceability Kit/Software Development View/page_software-development-view.md

   <tr>
     <td> customerPartId </td>
     <td> Optional </td>
     <td> The ID of the type/catalog part from the <em>customer</em>.<br/>The main reason why this propertiy is optional is that it cannot be guaranteed that every manufacturer knows the customerPartId for their parts.
-If known, it is <em>recommended</em> to always add the customerPartId for easier lookup.<br/>
+In case the manufacturer knows the customer and the corresponding CustomerPartID of its part though, it is <em>required</em> to add this information for easier lookup and to enable further processes.<br/>
     If a part has multiple customers, e.g., for batches or catalog parts, multiple customerPartIds can be added.
 BPN-based access control can be applied to customerPartIds to restrict visiblility.<br/>
     Each company that shall have access to a specific customerPartId must be provided as externalSubjectId using its BPN.<br />
     Access to customerPartId only for BPNL1234: